What is Thrush?

 It doesn’t take too long to make an appointment for the hoof trimmer or hoof specialist regularly.
 If you neglect this habit, your horse will begin to develop hoof issues without you knowing about it.
 Don’t wait until your horse starts to limp.
 If your horse’s hooves start to get out of shape despite regular hoof care, it is time to reconsider the hoof trimming method.

-Consider a qualified farrier or hoof specialist, always ask for the professional’s qualification and experience.
+Consider a qualified farrier or hoof specialist, always ask for the professional’s qualifications and experience.
 Regular intervals are mandatory, though the frequency of the visits varies with the utilized hoof trimming method.
 Horses do not need to have their feet picked every day to maintain their hoof health if they are living in clean conditions.
 Regular trimming intervals are more important.
 However, you should ensure nothing painful or undesirable pathogens are stuck in the hooves before you say good night to your equine companion.

 2. Understand Hoof Physics